We went to sleep last night with this reality: Donald Trump is our president-elect. Upon wakening, there it was, unchanged.

 I think you'll be surprised at what can happen when a legion of strong, warm, and wise people are mobilized to protect human rights.

 — Todd Kashdan (@toddkashdan) November 9, 2016

-Unlike what Todd is doing here, which is reminding me that there is a beacon of light to follow, we have cultural norms that encourage us to deal with setbacks by getting busy taking action.
+Todd’s tweet reminds me that there is a beacon of light to follow, and that we can hold onto hope as we connect with others to protect human rights.
+We live in a culture with norms that encourage us to deal with difficult feelings by getting busy.
 By “getting over it and getting on with it.”
 That’s not the way to do it though.
 We have to give grief it’s due, and allow ourselves to feel it, express it and move through it.
 When we face and express those feelings, we lighten their burden and free ourselves for action.

-I know this moment calls for us to stand our ground, organize and and fight for what we believe and value.
+I know this moment calls for us to stand up and work for what we believe and value.
 To summon and act on our fierceness, determination, persistence and hope.
 I know those things, and I know I will get there.
 I know we will collectively get there.
 For now, I need to grieve, recognize the impact of what has happened, and make room for that positive forward energy.
-I feel the need to focus on self care and on care for others.

 Remember what Todd Kashdan said.
 He’s right.